-It is encouraged for people to participate in activities or events on June 8th in order to learn, change your ways, celebrate, and better our environment.
-Although World Oceans day is a nice reminder be good to our oceans, these actions should be practiced on a daily basis in order for your contributions to make an impact.
+It is encouraged for people to participate in activities or events in June in order to learn, change their ways, celebrate, and better our environment.
+Although World Oceans Month is a nice reminder to be good to our oceans, these actions should be practiced on a daily basis in order for your contributions to make an impact.

 The ocean is the largest ecosystem on Earth and plays an extremely important role in the heating of our planet.
 Oceans generate more than half of the oxygen that we breath and contain 97% of the world’s water at any given time.
 As living beings, we need air to breathe, water to drink, and livable climates.
 The ocean offers different medical resources and even inspiration for humans everywhere.
 In order to survive and grow we need healthy oceans to continue living healthy lives.